Altmetric gathers article level metrics for journal articles, and provides altmetric data for publishers, institutions and researchers.

 Lustig, R. H., Schmidt, L. A., & Brindis, C. D. (2012).
 Public health: The toxic truth about sugar.
 Nature, 482(7383), 27-29.

 The University of Melbourne has a subscription to Altmetric Explorer.
+To access please register for accounts using the University of Melbourne Altmetric Explorer link below:

 You can use Altmetric Explorer to explore social media mentions for: